Treasury and IRS push House Democrats to expand crackdown on tax cheats

 Rettig, chosen by President Donald Trump to lead the IRS, also wrote to Neal to support additional third-party reporting requirements as useful for tax compliance.
 The IRS is typically regarded as an apolitical body and tax experts consider it unusual for the agency to weigh in on a political legislative debate.

-“This additional information will improve our ability to effectively administer the tax code, leading to higher rates of compliance,” Rettig tells Neal in the letter, stressing that more reporting requirements could help the IRS reduce its audits of taxpayers who are in compliance with their obligations.
+“This additional information will improve our ability to effectively administer the tax code, leading to higher rates of compliance,” Rettig told Neal in the letter, stressing that more reporting requirements could help the IRS reduce its audits of taxpayers who are in compliance with their obligations.

 Their push follows a statement from White House spokesman Andrew Bates earlier this week praising Neal’s plan as consistent with the president’s goals.
-Neal’s plan would raise more than $2 trillion in revenues in taxes on corporations, multinational firms, and wealthy Americans — funding to pay for Democrats’ $3.5 trillion economic reconciliation package.
+Neal’s plan would raise more than $2 trillion in revenues in taxes on corporations, multinational companies and wealthy Americans – funding to pay for Democrats’ $3.5 trillion economic reconciliation package.

+In a statement, Neal pointed to his proposal’s inclusion of funding for the IRS and called it a “substantial investment” in eliminating the gap between what taxpayers owe the IRS and what they pay.
+Neal also said he continued to work with the administration on issues related to tax enforcement.
+It is also unclear how much support the bank reporting requirements have among the House Democratic Caucus, which could limit Neal’s ability to include it in the tax package.

-Republicans have condemned the tax hikes, arguing they will slow U.S. growth and impact workers.
+Republicans have condemned the proposed tax changes, arguing they will slow U.S. growth and affect workers.
 Senate Republicans have already blasted the new reporting requirements.

-“The IRS financial institution reporting requirement forces financial institutions to turn over detailed bank account information to the IRS based on vague and ‘flexible’ criteria,” Sen. Mike Crapo, R-Idaho, the top-ranking Republican on the finance committee, said in a statement last month.
-“This time-draining burden disregards banking privacy in order to squeeze more resources out of responsible Americans and entrepreneurs.”
+“The IRS financial institution reporting requirement forces financial institutions to turn over detailed bank account information to the IRS based on vague and ‘flexible’ criteria,” Sen. Mike Crapo of Idaho, the top-ranking Republican on the Senate Finance Committee, said in a statement last month.
+“This time-draining burden disregards banking privacy to squeeze more resources out of responsible Americans and entrepreneurs.”

-Yellen’s letter includes a memo from Mark Mazur, acting assistant secretary for tax policy at the Treasury, analyzing the impact of both the budget increase and the new reporting requirements.
+Yellen’s letter includes a memo from Mark Mazur, acting assistant secretary for tax policy at the Treasury Department, analyzing the impact of the budget increase and the new reporting requirements.
 “Additional information for the IRS is crucial to its ability to efficiently and effectively select enforcement actions,” Mazur said.
 “To truly overhaul tax administration, both components of the plan are essential.”